Proposal to improve Ni-based superconductors via enhanced charge transfer

-To identify the key difference between the cuprates and nickelates, we compare their high-energy electronic structure using density functional theory(DFT).
-Since both the cuprates and nickelates host strong antiferromagnetic (AFM) correlation~\cite{Lee2006,Cui2020} inherited from the unfrustrated square lattice of spin 1/2 local moment~\cite{Anderson1950}, we calculate the band structures under AFM order within the LDA+$U$ approximation~\cite{Anisimov,Liechtenstein,supplementary} and unfold them to the one-Ni unit cell for a simpler visualization~\cite{Wei2010}.
-Fig.~\ref{bs}(a)(c) show that compared with NdNiO$_2$, the main difference of CaCuO$_2$ at the large energy scale is the much lower energy of its $d$-orbitals (in red) relative to the O $p$-orbitals (in green), reflecting a much stronger charge-transfer nature well known to the community~\cite{Zannen}.
-Given that both families are doped spin 1/2 systems, it is reasonable to expect that promoting such a charge transfer characteristic should improve significantly the superconducting properties, due to various considerations of low-energy physics such as enhanced super-exchange interaction~\cite{Anderson1950} and renormalized kinetic energy.
-Since there is no chemical way to further lower the orbital energy of Ni (other than replacing it by Cu), we are left with no choice but to raise the energy of the ligand $p$-orbitals, for example by substituting O with S or Se.
+To identify the key difference between the cuprates and the nickelates, we compare their high-energy electronic structure using density functional theory (DFT).
+Since both the cuprates and the nickelates host strong antiferromagnetic (AFM) correlation~\cite{Lee2006,Cui2021,Lin2021} inherited from the unfrustrated square lattice of the spin-1/2 local moment~\cite{Anderson1950}, we calculate the band structures under AFM order within the LDA+$U$ approximation~\cite{Anisimov,Liechtenstein,Blaha2020,Kopnin1997,supp1} and unfold them to the one-Ni unit cell for a simpler visualization~\cite{Wei2010}.
+Figures~\ref{bs}(a) and (c) show that compared with NdNiO$_2$, the main difference of CaCuO$_2$ at the large energy scale is the much lower energy of its $d$ orbitals (in red) relative to the O $p$ orbitals (in green), reflecting a much stronger charge-transfer nature well known to the community~\cite{Zannen,Zhang2020,Lechermann2020, Botana2020,Karp2020,Goodge2021,Jiang2020}.
+Given that both families are doped spin-1/2 systems, it is reasonable to expect that promoting such a charge transfer characteristic should improve significantly the superconducting properties, due to various considerations of low-energy physics such as enhanced super-exchange interaction~\cite{Anderson1950,Weber2012,Lin2021} and renormalized kinetic energy.
+Since there is no chemical way to further lower the orbital energy of Ni (other than replacing it by Cu), we are left with no choice but to raise the energy of the ligand $p$ orbitals, for example, by substituting O with S or Se.

 Taking NdNiS$_2$ as an example, we first examine the stability of this compound under the same crystal structure [c.f.
 Fig.~\ref{phonon}(a)] as the nickelates.
-Our structure optimization calculation~\cite{supplementary} gives lattice constants $a=b=4.505${\AA} and $c= 3.703${\AA}.
-With these structural parameters, further phonon calculation finds that phonon frequencies are all positive, as shown in Fig.~\ref{phonon}(b).
-This confirms a stable structure realizable in the lab.
+Our structure optimization calculation~\cite{supp1,Baroni2001,Gonze,Hamann,Blaha2020} gives lattice constants $a=b=4.505${\AA} and $c= 3.703${\AA}.
+Compared with typical structures found in other 112 materials, for example, space group 166 (LiCoO$_2$) and space group 194 (NaCoO$_2$), this structure has stronger cohesive energy by 0.7 and 1.0~eV per chemical formula, respectively, and has the lowest total energy in all the tested structures~\cite{supp1}.
+Based on this optimized structure, further phonon calculation gives fully positive frequencies, as shown in Fig.~\ref{phonon}(b).
+This confirms a stable structure realizable in the laboratory.